softwaresaved/NGCMGSoton-2015-06-21/novice/python/05-cond.md

 sign of a number -3 is: -1
 ~~~

-The keyword ‘elif‘ is short for ‘else if’, and is useful to avoid excessive indentation.
+The keyword `elif` is short for `else if`, and is useful to avoid excessive indentation.
 An
 `if ... elif ... elif ...` sequence is a substitute for the `switch` or `case` statements
 found in other languages.